-At June 30, 2018, the System reported a liability of approximately \$28.1 million for its proportionate share of the net pension liability for the ERS plan.
-The net pension liability was measured as of

-June 30, 2017.
-The total pension liability used to calculate the net pension liability was based on an actuarial valuation as of June 30, 2016.
-An expected total pension liability as of June 30, 2017 was determined using standard roll-forward techniques.
-The System's proportionate share of the net pension liability was based on contributions to ERS during the fiscal year ended June 30, 2017.
-At June 30, 2017, the System's proportionate share was 0.691037% which is based on contributions, and a decrease of (0.007788)% from its proportionate share measured as of June 30, 2016.
+At June 30, 2019, the System reported a liability of approximately \$27.8 million for its proportionate share of the net pension liability for the ERS plan.
+The net pension liability was measured as of June 30, 2018.
+The total pension liability used to calculate the net pension liability was based on an actuarial valuation as of June 30, 2017.
+An expected total pension liability as of June 30, 2018 was determined using standard roll forward techniques.
+The System's proportionate share of the net pension liability was based on contributions to ERS during the fiscal year ended June 30, 2018.
+At June 30, 2018, the System's proportionate share was 0.676785% which is based on contributions, and a decrease of 0.014252% from its proportionate share measured as of June 30, 2017.

-For the year ended June 30, 2018, the System recognized pension expense of approximately \$3.2 million.
+For the year ended June 30, 2019, the System recognized pension expense of approximately \$3.3 million.
 Pursuant to GASB Statement No. 67, approximately \$1.6 million of the pension expense is included in investment expense as a reduction of investment income.
-At June 30, 2018, the System reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources:
+At June 30, 2019, the System reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources:

-Deferred Outflows and Inflows of Resource Ces (dollars i in thousands) outf ferred lows of ources inf ferred lows of ources Differences between expected and actual experience Change of assumptions \$ 308 64 \$ Net difference between projected and actual earnings on pension plan investments 70 Changes in proportion and differences between the System's contributions and proportionate share of contributions 86 202 System's contributions subsequent to the measurement date Total \$ 4,423 4,881 \$ 272
+Deferred Outflows and Inflows of Resources (dollars in thousands)

+Deferred outflows of resources Deferred inflows of resources Differences between expected and actual experience \$ 865 \$ Change of assumptions 1,311 - Net difference between projected and actual earnings on pension plan investments 641 Changes in proportion and differences between the System's contributions and proportionate share of contributions 428 System's contributions subsequent to the measurement date 4,451 - Total \$ 6,627 \$ 1,069

-System contributions subsequent to the measurement date of approximately \$4.4 million are reported as deferred outflows of resources and will be recognized as a reduction of the net pension liability in the year ended June 30, 2019.
+System contributions subsequent to the measurement date of approximately \$4.5 million are reported as deferred outflows of resources and will be recognized as a reduction of the net pension liability in the year ended June 30, 2020.
 Other amounts reported as deferred outflows of resources and deferred inflows of resources related to pensions will be recognized as pension expense as follows (dollars in thousands):

-Years ended June 30:
+Years ended June 3 : 0:

-2019 \$ (370)

-2020 1,036
+2020 \$ 1,795

-2021 315
+2021 664

-2022 (795)
+2022 (1,066)

+2023 (286)

-Actuarial assumptions: The total pension liability as of June 30, 2017 was determined by an actuarial valuation as of June 30, 2016 using the following actuarial assumptions, applied to all periods included in the measurement:
+Actuarial assumptions: The total pension liability as of June 30, 2018 was determined by an actuarial valuation as of June 30, 2017 using the following actuarial assumptions, applied to all periods included in the measurement:

-Inflation 2.75% Salary increases 3.25 - 7.00%, including inflation Investment rate of return 7.50%, net of pension plan investment expense, including inflation
+Inflation 2.75% Salary increases 3.25 - 7.00%, including inflation Investment rate of return 7.30%, net of pension plan investment expense, including inflation

 Post retirement mortality rates were based on the RP-2000 Combined Mortality Table with future mortality improvement projected to 2025 with the Society of Actuaries' projection scale BB and set forward 2 years for both males and females for service retirements and dependent beneficiaries.
 The RP-2000 Disabled Mortality Table with future mortality improvement projected to 2025 with Society of Actuaries' projection scale BB and set back seven years for males and set forward three years for females was used for death after disability retirement.
 There is a margin for future mortality improvement in the tables used by the System.
 Based on the results of the most recent experience study adopted by the Board on December 17, 2015, the numbers of expected future deaths are 9-12% less than the actual number of deaths that occurred during the study period for service retirements and beneficiaries and for disability retirements.
+There is a margin for future mortality improvement in the tables used by the plan.
 Rates of mortality in active service were based on the RP-2000 Employee Mortality Table projected to 2025 with projection scale BB.